How Long Does a Semi-Truck Accident Case Take in Texas?

 So, how long does this entire process take?
 Unfortunately, it’s impossible to answer that question without knowing the details of your situation, because some cases are substantially more complex than others.
 Depending on factors like the number of defendants, the nature of your injuries, the nature and timing of your medical treatment, the willingness of the defendant to make you a reasonable settlement offer, and how much evidence each side believes they have to support their case, the overall process may take up to several years, especially in the larger courts that are heavily backlogged with prior cases, such as the Harris County courts that handle truck accident cases.

 Individual components of the process can take several weeks or more.
 For example, it may take several months to serve the defendant and, in response, for the defendant to file an answer.
 Later in the process, the trial itself may last for weeks or months.
 That being said, the vast majority of claims never make it to trial, resolving instead through settlements beforehand.
-Our Dallas personal injury attorneys will work to make your case move along as efficiently as possible, but will take all measures necessary to protect your best interests, and will not rush to settle your claim for less than it is actually worth.
+Our Dallas personal injury attorney will work to make your case move along as efficiently as possible, but will take all measures necessary to protect your best interests, and will not rush to settle your claim for less than it is actually worth.

 Truck Accident Lawyers Serving Dallas, Texas

 The Texas 18-wheeler accident attorneys of Queenan Law have over 20 years of experience representing semi-truck accident injury victims in highly complex personal injury and wrongful death litigation involving major trucking and insurance companies.
-To speak confidentially in a free legal consultation with one of our Arlington truck accident lawyers call the Queenan Law Firm, P.C. as soon as possible at (817) 476-1797.
+To speak confidentially in a free legal consultation with one of our Texas truck accident lawyers call the Queenan Law Firm, P.C. as soon as possible at (817) 476-1797.